raganwald/raganwald.github.com/_posts/2016-04-25-hubris-impatient-sieves-of-eratosthenes.md

 But as we've seen, the naïve merge means we need eight tests to determine that `26` is the smallest.
 What if it was cheaper to check whether `26` is anywhere in the set `26, 27, 30, 49, 121, 169, 289, 361, 529`?

-Bob thought about Althea's revelation.
+Ben thought about Althea's revelation.
 "We could use a set!
 Checking for membership in a set is more expensive than `===`, but once we have a lot of primes, it'll be way cheaper than doing comparisons."

-Althea nodded and suggested Bob try coding that.
+Althea nodded and suggested Ben try coding that.

 "But wait!"
-A thought struck Bob.
+A thought struck Ben.
 "A set is great, but after finding that `26` is in the set, we need to remove `26` from the set and insert `28`, the next multiple of two.
 We'd need to associate iterators with each of the values...
 So we need a dictionary."

-Bob started coding, with Althea providing feedback.
+Ben started coding, with Althea providing feedback.
 Fuelled by an excellent Blue Mountain pour-over, the code flowed from keyboard to screen.

 ---